Jimmie Vaughan

 Fingers

 We’re not focusing on playing techniques on this site.
 However, this is essential when playing in the style of Jimmie Vaughan.
-Using a capo and fingers in stead of a pick are main ingredients in his signature licks in later years.
+Using a capo and fingers instead of a pick are main ingredients in his signature licks in later years.
 If you want to reproduce his tone you need to get the right hand right, positioning over pickups, pick attack etc. When using a pick, i.e.on a twelve bar shuffle in A or E, one should try to rest the right hand on the tremolo bridge while attacking the strings over the bridge pup.
 He often uses the middle or bridge pickup and rarely the neck pickup, but when he does he offers a serious sounding tone.

 Here is a video demonstrating a texas shuffle inspired by Jimmie Vaughan: